artprojectgroup/woocommerce-apg-free-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WC - APG Free Shipping.
 APG Free Shipping Tab.

 == Changelog ==
+= 3.4.0 =
+* New AJAX search system with SelectWoo for long admin term lists, preventing thousands of options from being rendered at once.
+* Small fixes.
 = 3.3.0.1 =
 * Small fixes.
 = 3.3 =